-Consent must be expressly given before touching any attendee, or if said attendee is a minor their parents or legal guardians.
+Consent must be expressly given before touching any attendee, or if said attendee is a minor, consent must be expressly obtained from their parents or legal guardians.

 Wild Prairie Fur Con is a safe space for all attendees, guests, volunteers, and staff to come together and share a love for the furry fandom.
 If someone tells you “no” or to leave them alone, you must comply.

-If an attendee feels they are being harassed by any other attendee, volunteer, guest, or member of the public, please contact convention staff (Con Ops will always have at least one Staff Member or Board Member) and provide them with:
+If an attendee feels they are being harassed by any other attendee, volunteer, guest, or member of the public, please contact convention staff (Convention Operations will always have at least one staff member or Board Member) and provide them with:

 A description of the incident